Stories

 Whose home

-Whose Home edited story I was shocked, didn’t know what to expect but how could I know what I would see, remember, walking back, not sneaking back in time, lost, but here I am.
+I was shocked, didn’t know what to expect but how could I know what I would see, remember, walking back, not sneaking back in time, lost, but here I am.
 Just stood there, paralyzed?
-Yes, but I continue to stand in front of what I think...
+Yes, but I continue to stand in front of what I think was my childhood home.
+No. I...

 read more